 More details to assist you, can be found in the disclaimer.
 If you decide to go ahead with your exchange, please sign the disclaimer and send it to your Faculty Exchange Coordinator.
 Students who have applied for an exchange programme for the second semester will receive an additional email regarding this.
 Up to date information regarding travel advice can be found on the Dutch Government website.

-EU nationals need a valid passport to travel to the UK, an identity card will no longer suffice from 1 October 2021.
-You will need a valid passport to enter the UK after this date.
+EU nationals need a valid passport to travel to the UK, an identity card is no longer accepted as proof of identification

 You do not need a visa to study in the UK for courses up to 6 months, as long as you are studying at an accredited institution; this includes English language courses.

 Before entering the UK, read the information on changes to UK immigration and borders as a result of coronavirus (COVID-19) to make sure you are prepared.

 Non-EU nationals need a valid passport to travel to the UK.
 You will need to check if you need a UK visa, if you are planning to study in the UK from 1 January 2021.